 The second thumbnail photo shows a rock wall climber.
 Tettegouche State Park, which we will be visiting next, is one of three Minnesota State Parks that offers rock wall climbing tours.

 Tettegouche State Park

-Tettegouche State Park is just a hop, skip, and a jump from Palisade Head, and its peninsula can be seen in the background of the photo in the above section.
+Tettegouche State Park is just a hop, skip, and jump from Palisade Head, and its peninsula can be seen in the background of the photo in the above section.
 The peninsula is known as Shovel Point and offers relatively easy hiking with cliff vistas.

 The claim to fame of Tettegouche is the High Falls of the Baptism River.
 This waterfall takes a 70 ft drop.
 It is the highest waterfall that is entirely in the state of Minnesota.
 The High Falls of the pigeon river in Grand Portage is taller, but Canada also shares part of it.

-In total, the Baptism river drops a total of 700 ft before reaching Lake Superior.
+The Baptism river drops a total of 700 ft before reaching Lake Superior.

 The Baptism River

 It is a good mile and a half hike from the Park Pavilion to see these falls, with a couple of cute little intermissions, the Cascade and Two Step Falls, along the way.
 The trail is mildly rugged in some spots.
 Plan trekking over roots and rock, with some significant incline.
 There are 23 miles of hiking trails in this park and four waterfalls along the Baptism River.